 It’s a me, Mario rankings!

-This may sound funny coming from someone who clearly took the time to write this list, but… how do you rank Mario games?
+This may sound funny coming from people who clearly took the time to write this list, but… how do you rank Mario games?

-Everything that I said about ranking Zelda games applies here.
+Everything said about ranking Zelda games applies here.
 Except, also, what is a Mario game?
 I mean, we all know the big ones count, like Super Mario Bros for the NES or Super Mario 64.
 Yet does Super Mario RPG count as a Mario game?
 Does Captain Toad’s Treasure Tracker?
 Is Donkey Kong a Mario game?
-I know I’m not the first person to dive into this question, but it does impact this entire list.
-Not only are my opinions subject to debate (as they should be), the very qualifications of what belongs on the list can be contested.
+This isn’t a new question, but it does impact this entire list to an extent.
+Not only are our opinions subject to debate (as they should be), but the very qualifications of what belongs on the list can be contested.

-For the sake of some consistency, I’ve limited this list to platformers that most would agree are Mario games.
-That said, I’d be remiss not to give honorable mentions to Paper Mario, Paper Mario: The Thousand-Year Door, WarioWare Inc., Super Mario Maker 2, and Donkey Kong (1994).
-Heck, even my honorable mentions could go much longer.
+For the sake of some consistency, we’ve limited this list to games that most would agree are Mario games.
+That said, we’d be remiss not to give honorable mentions to Paper Mario, Paper Mario: The Thousand-Year Door, WarioWare Inc., and Donkey Kong (1994).
+Heck, even our honorable mentions could go much longer.
 Regardless, let’s just agree there have been a lot of great Mario games and dive into one of the most hotly debated rankings in gaming history.

 Super Mario Land 2 is an impressive feat.
 This GameBoy title stacks up remarkably well to the console counterparts of its time, especially compared to the first Super Mario Land.
 Yet the thing that makes Super Mario Land 2 so memorable is how weird it is.